Wick-rotations of pseudo-Riemannian Lie groups: Abstract

 \section{Abstract}

-We study Wick-rotations of left-invariant metrics on Lie groups, using results from real GIT (\cite{1}, \cite{2}, \cite{3}).
-An invariant for Wick-rotation of Lie groups is given, and we describe when a pseudo-Riemannian Lie group can be Wick-rotated to a Riemannian Lie group.
-We also prove a general version (for general Lie algebras) of $\acute{E}$.
+We study Wick-rotations of left-invariant metrics on Lie groups, using results from real GIT (\cite{W2}, \cite{W3}).
+An invariant for Wick-rotation of Lie groups is given, and we describe when a pseudo-Riemannian Lie group (a Lie group with a left-invariant metric) can be Wick-rotated to a Riemannian Lie group.
+We define a Cartan involution of a general Lie algebra, and prove a general version of $\acute{E}$.
 Cartan's result, namely the existence and conjugacy of Cartan involutions.